-- Event production to support, at minimum, 10 community events including hosting community-wide gatherings, local townhalls and roundtable discussions (virtual or in person), as activations to engage and mobilize California's diverse and vulnerable communities. - Other promotional strategies, creative design and advertisements.
-This can take the form of many elements that may be deemed necessary by research, input from campaign Subrecipients and partners.
+- Event production to support community events including hosting community-wide gatherings, local townhalls and roundtable discussions (virtual or in person), as activations to engage and mobilize California's diverse and vulnerable communities. - Other promotional strategies, creative design and advertisements.
+This can take the form of many elements that may be deemed necessary by research, input from partners and others as needed.
 Such elements could include public billboards, bus shelters, sponsorships, etc. - 3.
-Ongoing Efforts with Listos California Grant Program Subrecipients and other Partners - a.
-Support, as a communications point of contact, for Listos California Grant Program Subrecipients throughout the State of California to ensure campaign coordination, including providing Listos California Grant Program Subrecipients and partners access to digital and print material, messages, resources, or guidance created for the campaign.
-The goal of this is to ensure campaign cohesion among all relevant parties, to ensure the Listos California Grant Program Subrecipients are using the appropriate material for their local and statewide outreach efforts. - b.
-Applicant shall provide a team of experts with a designated phone number and email address (designated by Cal OES) available to Listos California Grant Program Subrecipients and partners to ask questions and/or send request for guidance or clarification. - c.
-Coordinate with other Listos California Grant Program Subrecipients throughout the State of California as required to fulfill the LX Program deliverables. - d.
-Work with Listos California Grant Program Subrecipients and campaign entities to provide local and statewide outreach and education efforts.
-The Applicant will be required to work closely with these entities to distribute educational materials and media kits for distribution to the general public, within directed budget restriction and clearly meet project/product expectations.
+Ongoing Efforts with Cal OES staff and other Partners, Subrecipient shall: - a.
+Serve as a key point of contact to ensure campaign coordination, including providing initiative partners access to digital and print material, messages, resources, or guidance created for the campaign.
+The goal of this is to ensure campaign cohesion among all relevant parties, while ensuring partners have the appropriate material for their local and statewide outreach efforts. - b.
+Provide a team of experts with a designated phone number and email address (designated by Cal OES) available to Listos California partners to ask questions and/or send request for guidance or clarification, if needed. - c.
+Coordinate with subcontractors and other partners throughout the State of California as required to fulfill the LX Program deliverables. - d.
+Work with Listos California partners and campaign entities to provide local and statewide outreach and education efforts.
+The Subrecipient will be required to work closely with these entities to distribute educational materials and media kits for distribution to the general public, within directed budget restriction and clearly meet project/product expectations.

 - e.
+Coordinate with partners and Cal OES staff to provide the following within a designated budget including, but not limited to:

+- 1. Print material required for any of the agreement tasks and deliverables.

+- 2. Marketing material and services including, but not limited to:

+- Graphic design services

+- Media announcement toolkits

+- Newsletter content

+- Social content

+- Booklets/pamphlets

+- 3. Ensure proper allocation of budget related to providing partners with printed materials including, but not limited to, printing budgets per month, per partner, and thresholds per material.

-Applicant shall coordinate with other Listos California Grant Program Subrecipients to provide the following including, but not limited: - 1.
-Print material required for any of the agreement tasks and deliverables. - 2.
-Marketing material and services including, but not limited to: - Graphic design services - Media announcement toolkits - Newsletter content - Social content - Booklets/pamphlets - f.
-Plan convenings to meet in person (COVID restrictions permitting) a minimum of three (3) times during a calendar year of all Listos California Grant Program Subrecipients, subject matter experts, and other partners throughout the State of California.
-Applicant will work with the project manager to define including, but not limited to, topics, roles, and responsibilities, next steps, milestones, agenda, resources, and other needed items for the meeting.
-The goal of these high-level convenings is to bring partners together in person and/or virtually to ensure campaign cohesion, collaboration, and level-setting to ensure the objectives of campaign are being met locally and statewide. - g.
-Build a data collection/tracking methodology and track engagement results and provide a digital report to Cal OES on comprehensive outreach and campaign results. - Applicant to work with Cal OES program manager to define and implement including, but not limited to, tools and resources needed to implement data collection/tracking methodology. - This information will be included in the monthly report. - The goal of this is to ensure partners are reaching their relevant audiences and community through their engagement work. - In addition, this helps identify gaps that would need to be filled to fulfill the campaign objectives.
+- f.
+Plan partner summits to meet in person with community partners, subject matter experts, and others throughout the State of California.
+Subrecipient will work with Cal OES staff to define including, but not limited to, topics, roles, and responsibilities, next steps, milestones, agenda, resources, and other needed items for the meeting.
+The goal of these high-level summits is to bring partners together in person and/or virtually to ensure campaign cohesion, collaboration, and level-setting to ensure the objectives of the campaign are being met locally and statewide.

+- g.
+Coordinate regular informational briefings during preparedness, response, and recovery emergency phases as needed on key topics.
+Briefings may be in person or through a webinar and will include Zoom registrant and RSVP links, Powerpoint slides, prebriefing trainings, post-briefing data metrics, among other requested tasks related to the briefings.

+- h.
+Draft and finalize a year end final report that captures outreach and education tactics done throughout the year, other items to include, but are not limited to:

+- Executive summary

+- Table of contents

+- Information briefings metrics